Clozing the Gap: Exploring Why Language Model Surprisal Outperforms Cloze Surprisal: Discussion and Conclusion

 \section{Discussion and Conclusion}

 To study how linguistic prediction shapes language comprehension, we need to quantify how predictable a word could be to a comprehender.
 This work compares two very different methods for doing so against word-by-word reading times---using cloze responses and LM probabilities.
-Consistently with previously reported findings, we first re-establish over multiple datasets that predictability estimates from LMs predict RTs over and above those from cloze responses.
+Consistently with previously reported findings, we first re-establish over multiple datasets that predictability estimates from LMs predict RTs better than those from cloze responses, at least for eyetracking data.\footnote{See \citet{buggypredictability} for more arguments about distinct cognitive processes recruited during self-paced reading and eyetracking and their consequences on predictability effects.}

 However, instead of treating cloze responses as inferior purely on the basis of relatively poorer fit to RTs, we question where the modeling advantage of LM surprisal comes from.
 To this end, we tested three hypotheses by manipulating GPT2 probabilities accordingly; namely that GPT2 does not suffer from poor resolution like the cloze task, and that its probabilities can distinguish between semantically similar words and low-frequency words.
 Our results support all three hypotheses.